haskell-org/summer-of-haskell/content/news/2017-09-15-final-results.md

 a pull request in the [summer-of-haskell repo](https://github.com/haskell-org/summer-of-haskell) or just an email (m@jaspervdj.be & nvazou@cs.umd.edu).

-Here are the students' experiences of Summer of Haskell 2017.
+Here is what the students said about their Summer of Haskell 2017 projects

 1. Safe streaming with linear types
     Student: Edvard Hübinette